prof3ssorSt3v3/mad9034/docs/deliverables/majorDeliverables/midterm.md

 ## **Submission Guidelines**

-- Submit the main three screens
+- Submit the main three screens and at least 3 more that complete the selected flow
 - The essential screens often comprise the home screen, browse screen, and detail screen.
 - Clearly annotate each wireframe to highlight the user flow, especially in crucial junctures.